ESTATE & ADVANCE CARE PLANNING

 If the Advance Care Directive is witnessed, it means on the face of it that the person was competent and completed the Advance Care Directive of their own free will when it was made.

 A substituted decision maker makes decisions on your behalf when you are not able to make those decisions yourself.
 A substituted decision maker can be appointed to make all decisions you could make yourself or only those decisions that you confine them to.

 Such a decision maker has the same legal authority as the person who gave the authority and can make all the lawful decisions that you could have made yourself if you have full decision-making capacity.
 Having said that, substitute decision-makers cannot refuse pain relief or the natural provision of food and water by mouth.

 To act on such a decision, the original Advance Care Directive or a certified copy must be sighted.

 An Advance Care Directive may contain binding provisions such as a refusal of health care (including medical treatment and life-sustaining measures).

 To be binding, the provisions must be relevant and applicable to the current circumstances as set out in the Advance Care Directive.

 Health practitioners must comply with the binding provision in an Advance Care Directive if there is no substituted decision maker appointed or if there is no time to contact a substitute decision maker if one is appointed.

 If the Advance Care Directive appoints a substitute decision maker, the substitute decision maker must follow a “refusal” stipulated in the Advance Care Directive if he or she believes that it is what the Donor would have done in the current circumstances.
-He or she must therefore refuse the Healthcare on the Donor’s behalf.
-In this way, the substituted decision maker stands in the Donor’s shoes and his or her consent/refusal is as legally valid as if that was the refusal of the Donor making his or her own decision in that respect.
+He or she must therefore refuse the health care on the Donor’s behalf.
+In this way, the substituted decision maker stands in the Donor’s shoes and his or her consent/refusal is as legally valid as if that were the refusal of the Donor making his or her own decision in that respect.

 We look forward to being of assistance.